dhocker/udmx-pyusb/Readme.md

 uDMX.py uses the pyuDMX.py module.

 ### pyuDMX.py Module
-The pyuDMX.py module provides a simple, easy to use module for takling to the uDMX interface.
+The pyuDMX.py module provides a simple, easy to use module for talking to the uDMX interface.
 Essentially, it is a uDMX specific adapter on top of the pyusb module.
 If you want to write a uDMX oriented application consider starting with pyuDMX.py.

+Simple usage example:

+    dev = pyuDMX.uDMXDevice()
+    dev.open()
+    dev.send_single_value(0, 255) # sends the value 255 to DMX channel 1
+    dev.close()

 ## Learning Notes
 Here are some notes from this learning exercise.